Mwesigwa-Guma/EmbeddedProjects/Documentation/readme.md

 ## Overview

-This project involves controlling various peripherals using Arduino and STM32 boards.
-The `Documentation` folder contains detailed specifications for the interfaces implemented to control arduino and stm32 board peripherals.
+This project involves controlling various peripherals using Arduino, STM32 and ESP32 boards.
+This folder contains detailed specifications for the interfaces implemented to control arduino and stm32 board peripherals.

 ## Documentation Folder

-The `Documentation` folder includes:
+This folder includes:

 - **Specifications for Implemented Interfaces**: Detailed descriptions of the interfaces used to control different peripherals on the Arduino board.
-- **Future Plans for STM32 Board**: While no implementation has been done on the STM32 board yet, future projects will utilize this board.
+- **Future Plans for STM32 and ESP32 Boards**: While no implementation has been done on the STM32 and ESP32 boards yet, future projects will utilize these boards.
 The specifications provided will guide the development of these future implementations.

 ## Future Work